-Windows NT
+WINDOWS NT

-Settings only available on Windows NT and higher.
+These settings are only available on Windows NT and higher.

 - Install as a Windows Service If enabled, installs Cerberus FTP Server as a Windows Service.
 After selecting this option and pressing "Ok" to close the Server Manager the user may be prompted for an account with permissions to add a service to the system. - IMPORTANT: Remote access using SOAP must be enabled for the administrator to be able to access the GUI when running as a Windows Service.
-If you haven't already enabled Remote access then selecting Install as Windows Service will automatically enable it and prompt you for a remote access password. - Use optimized file sending Uses the built-in Windows API for fast file sending.
+If you haven't already enabled Remote access then selecting INSTALL AS WINDOWS Service will automatically enable it and prompt you for a remote access password. - Use optimized file sending Uses the built-in Windows API for fast file sending.